The Effects of Data Quality on Machine Learning Performance on Tabular Data: Results

 Scenario~1\PaperLong{~(first row in Figure~\ref{fig:regression-results-all-TargetAccuracy})} shows the strongest degradation with different speeds for different datasets.
-For \textsf{Cars}\PaperLong{\ (Figure~\ref{fig:regression-results-all-TargetAccuracy-1-cars})}, having a low number of features and high number of records, we observe a heavy performance degradation for RF and DT, whereas the performance of LR/RR stays relatively constant as the noise is normally distributed.\PaperLong{\ Thus, it does not influence the regression lines to such an extent that the performance decreases.} In contrast, there is a degradation of LR and RR performance for \textsf{Houses}~(Figure~\ref{fig:regression-results-all-TargetAccuracy-1-houses}) due to the large number of features with low sample size.
-In general, MLP is the most resilient model for low target accuracy. \PaperLong{\ For \textsf{IMDB}\PaperLong{\ (Figure~\ref{fig:regression-results-all-TargetAccuracy-1-imdb})}, it has a baseline performance below 0, and thus the effect of pollution is not considered here.
-For \textsf{Houses} and \textsf{Cars}, the MLP performs better than the other algorithms with increasing pollution.} Comparing within the LR-based and the tree-based families: RR performs better than LR, and RF outperforms DT.\PaperLong{\ Thus, the improved version of the algorithm performs better than the more simple version across all datasets.
-Contrasting Scenario~1 and Scenario~3 (lasr row in Figure~\ref{fig:regression-results-all-TargetAccuracy}), we see that the perceived performance, which is shown as Scenario~1, decreases faster than the actual performance, which is shown in Scenario~3, in higher quality ranges.} In lower quality ranges, the perceived performance in Scenario~3\PaperShort{\ (Figure~\ref{fig:regression-results-all-TargetAccuracy-3-houses})} decreases slower or stagnates compared to Scenario~1.
-In Scenario~2, the performance declines gradually with the decrease in target accuracy, as the algorithms increasingly fail in predicting the emerging patterns caused by polluting only the test data. \PaperLong{\ Comparing the pollution effect on the datasets, we see that the strongest degradation is present for \textsf{IMDB}. \textsf{Cars} and \textsf{Houses} dataset perform similar regarding this pollution method.}
+For \textsf{Cars}\PaperLong{(see Figure~\ref{fig:regression-results-all-TargetAccuracy-1-cars})}, having a low number of features and high number of records, we observe a heavy performance degradation for RF and DT, whereas the performance of GB and LR/RR stays relatively constant as the noise is normally distributed. \PaperLong{Thus, it does not influence the regression lines to such an extent that the performance decreases.} In contrast, there is a strong degradation of LR and RR performance for \textsf{Houses}~(see Figure~\ref{fig:regression-results-all-TargetAccuracy-1-houses}) due to the large number of features with low sample size.
+In general, all MLP variants are quite resilient for low target accuracy.
+However, similar to feature accuracy, MLP-5 and MLP-10 are less robust than MLP-1 for \textsf{Houses} at a lower target accuracy. \PaperLong{For \textsf{IMDB} (see Figure~\ref{fig:regression-results-all-TargetAccuracy-1-imdb}), it has a baseline performance below~0, and thus the effect of pollution is not considered here.
+For \textsf{Houses}, the MLP-1 variant performs better than the other algorithms with increasing pollution.} Comparing within the LR-based and the tree-based families: RR performs better than LR, and GB outperforms RF and DT. \PaperLong{Thus, the improved version of the algorithm performs better than the more simple version across all datasets.

+Contrasting Scenario~1 and Scenario~3~(third row in Figure~\ref{fig:regression-results-all-TargetAccuracy}), we see that the perceived performance, which is shown as Scenario~1, decreases faster than the actual performance, which is shown in Scenario~3, in higher quality ranges.}